-The results of the comparison with these methods are summarized in \cref{sotas}.
-All three variants of CorrCLIP demonstrate superior performance across eight benchmarks, significantly outperforming other methods.
-In particular, our CorrCLIP achieves an increase of 7.4\%, 7.1\%, and 5.6\% in averaged mIoU across three variants.
-We also compare our approach with several state-of-the-art training-based methods that are supervised by images or texts.
-These weakly supervised methods perform worse than some training-free methods, such as ProxyCLIP, FreeDA, and our CorrCLIP.
-We attribute it to CLIP's diminished open-vocabulary capability stemming from training on specific datasets.
+The quantitative results are summarized in \cref{sotas}.
+All three variants of our CorrCLIP demonstrate superior performance across eight benchmarks, significantly outperforming other methods.
+In particular, CorrCLIP achieves increases of 5.2\%, 8.4\%, and 3.7\% in averaged mIoU across three variants.
+We also compare our approach with several state-of-the-art training-based methods \cite{tcl, clip-dinoier, code, cat-seg, esc-net}.
+CorrCLIP surpasses weakly-supervised methods and narrows the gap to fully-supervised ones.
+It further demonstrates superior generalization by outperforming fully-supervised models on out-of-distribution datasets, as detailed in the supplementary.

-The results presented above demonstrate the effectiveness of our method in reconstructing inter-patch correlations and enhancing segmentation capabilities of CLIP.
-In \cref{fig3}, we provide qualitative comparisons between our method and ProxyCLIP, which both utilize CLIP with ViT-H/14 \cite{openclip}.
-Our method accurately identifies object categories and maintains spatial consistency.
+In \cref{qualitative comparison}, we provide qualitative comparisons of our method, CorrCLIP, with ClearCLIP \cite{lan2024clearclip}, ProxyCLIP \cite{proxyclip}, SC-CLIP \cite{sc-clip}, and Trident \cite{trident}.
+Due to the explicitly restricted interaction scope, our method correctly identified objects misclassified by other approaches.
+Our method also demonstrates strong object continuity and significantly reduces noise compared to other methods.
+Additional qualitative comparisons are provided in the supplementary.